aminaDBM/HMAS-Allelecalling-Pipeline/main/README.md

 ### Updating Centroid Reference Database

-The centroid reference databse can be updated by adding the novel alleles sequences to the database for centroid reference.
-This database is processed through the *Centroid_Reference Generation* pipeline to create another `centroid_reference.fasta` file.
-This fasta file is then used to run the BLAST2 in Allelecalling pipeline.
+* The centroid reference databse can be updated by adding the novel alleles sequences to the fasta file for centroid reference.
+The update file can be processed through the steps mentioned [here](#database-setup)

 ![Screenshot (35)](https://user-images.githubusercontent.com/93733968/229220687-0d411e08-8faf-4016-8f9a-9a3ffdc74c15.png)